AI Therapeutics is now OrphAI Therapeutics

 2 LiuGY, Sabatini DM. mTOR at the nexus of nutrition, growth, ageing and disease.Nat Rev Mol Cell Biol.
 2020 Apr;21(4):183-203. doi: 10.1038/s41580-019-0199-y.
 Epub 2020Jan 14.
 Erratum in: Nat Rev Mol Cell Biol.
 2020 Jan 31;: PMID: 31937935

-Currently approved drugs for PAH act as vasodilators to treat the symptoms of PAH without addressing the underlying disease pathology in the pulmonary vasculature.
-While existing treatments have helped extend survival, most PAH patients still progress to respiratory failure, with an average life expectancy of 7 years3.
-Approximately 30,000 patients suffer from PAH in the US4 and there remains a need for new disease modifying treatment options.
+Pulmonary Arterial Hypertension is an idiopathic, rare, progressive lung disorder characterized by thickening and narrowing of the lung arteries, leading to high pulmonary blood pressure1.
+Disease progression is characterized by shortness of breath, fatigue, chest pain, and fainting episodes2.
+All but one of the currently approved drugs for PAH act as vasodilators to treat the symptoms of PAH without addressing the underlying disease pathology in the pulmonary vasculature.
+While existing treatments have helped survival, most PAH patients still progress to respiratory failure, with an average life expectancy of 7 years3.
+Approximately 30,000 patients suffer from PAH in the US4 and there remains a need for new disease modifying treatments.

-The potential activity of rapamycin in treating humans with PAH is supported by both human case studies and a small clinical trial with a closely related mTOR inhibitor, where improvement in lung function and 6-minute walk distance were observed over a six-month treatment period9,10.
+The potential activity of rapamycin in treating humans with PAH is supported by both human case studies and a small clinical trial with a closely related mTOR inhibitor, where improvement in lung function and 6-minute walk distance were observed over a six-month treatment period15,16.

 OrphAI Therapeutics has been granted orphan status in the US for the treatment of PAH with LAM-001.